guidogerb/ids/README.md

-# ids
+# Identity Streams (IDS)

-Bluepants Media, LLC Identity Streams
+Bluepants Media, LLC

 This is research and development reducing the bigdata footprint.

+IDS is a system of globally distributed symbol tables.

+A simplified representation of a symbol table entry (or simply, a symbol) in Java has the following format: <symbol name (identifier), type, scope, [attributes]>.
+Given a global variable declaration like final double ratio; the corresponding symbol would then be <ratio, double, global, [final]>.

+This is also an argument for a 7th normal form (7NF) in data, representing a strategy for using these symbol tables to serialized data as nothing more than Identity Streams (IDS) where distributed symbol tables are used to compress all information into its series of identities.

 A management information base (MIB) is a database used for managing the entities in a communication network.

 Objects in the MIB are defined using a subset of Abstract Syntax Notation One (ASN.1) called "Structure of Management Information Version 2 (SMIv2)" RFC 2578.
 This software performs the parsing, and is an MIB compiler.

 Abstract Syntax Notation One (ASN.1) is a standard and flexible notation that describes data structures for representing, encoding, transmitting, and decoding data.
 It provides a set of formal rules for describing the structure of objects that are independent of machine-specific encoding techniques and is a precise, formal notation that removes ambiguities.